Veterans appeal to Greitens to legalize medical cannabis

 The group of about 10 veterans came from various branches – Marines, Army, National Guard – and all suffered from various ailments – brain tumors, pain, depression, post traumatic stress disorder – but they all believe that medical cannabis could possibly be a solution to treat them.

 However, conclusive research and treatment options in the United States and Missouri remain elusive, namely because cannabis is still considered a Schedule I drug by the U.S. Food and Drug Administration.
-Missouri, unlike a growing number of states, has yet to make medical cannabis legal, though several legislators have filed bills to make that a reality in recent years.
+Missouri, unlike a growing number of states, has yet to make medical cannabis legal, though several legislators have filed bills to make that treatment a reality in recent years.

 All of the citizen lobbyists lamented that something they believe contributes to their survival is illegal.